Ingredion

 Ingredion Inc. is an American food and beverage ingredient provider based in Westchester, Illinois, producing mainly starches, non-GMO sweeteners, stevia, and pea protein.
 The company turns corn, tapioca, potatoes, plant-based stevia, grains, fruits, gums and other vegetables into ingredients for the food, beverage, brewing, and pharmaceutical industries and numerous industrial sectors.
-It has about 12,000 employees in 44 locations, and customers in excess of 120 countries.
+As of June 2026, it has about 11,000 employees, and customers in excess of 120 countries.